 - 1 Tablespoon fresh chopped chives for garnish optional

-- In medium saucepan over medium heat bring carrots, milk, sugar, ginger, salt, and cinnamon to a low boil.
+- In a medium saucepan over medium heat bring carrots, milk, sugar, ginger, salt, and cinnamon to a low boil.
 Reduce heat to low and simmer, stirring often, for 25 minutes or until carrots are tender.